-TPM Partner Todd Gluckman Testifies Before the D.C.
-Council Committee of the Whole Related to Special Education and Budgetary Issues Related to DL v.
+Todd Gluckman Testifies Before the D.C.
+Council Committee of the Whole about Special Education and Budgetary Issues in DL v.
 District of Columbia and TPM v.
 DC

-Mr. Gluckman also described the District’s continued failure to produce budget-related documents in violation of the orders of the Superior Court and the D.C.
+Mr. Gluckman also described the District’s continued failure to produce budget-related documents from OSSE and DCPS in violation of the orders of the Superior Court and the D.C.
 Court of Appeals in TPM v.
 DC.
 On November 12, 2025, TPM moved for contempt due to this noncompliance, describing the government’s disregard of the laws and Court orders as profoundly regrettable.
-Chairman Mendelson expressed his amazement that the District government has not complied with the decisions of the Superior Court and the Court of Appeals, requiring TPM to file a motion for contempt.
+Chairman Mendelson expressed deep concern and astonishment that the District government continues to disregard binding rulings from both the Superior Court and the Court of Appeals, forcing TPM to take the extraordinary step of filing a motion for contempt.

 A written version of Mr. Gluckman’s testimony can be found here.